 Cypress Envirosystems offers a pneumatic wireless device that can easily replace conventional non communicating pneumatic devices.
 With the Cypress solution, the thermostat can automatically accept a wireless signal, and change its HVAC set point.
 Additionally, the Cypress solution can be retrofitted to replace a conventional pneumatic thermostat in about 15 minutes, creating minimal disruption to the building occupants.
 The cost to replace a pneumatic thermostat using the Cypress solution is about \$500 per thermostat.
 For the County of Santa Clara, the entire deployment of 350 devices was at a total cost of \$175,000 and took about eight days to complete.
+The entire cost of the project was paid for by the Auto-DR incentives provided by PG&E.

-In comparison, costs to retrofit using conventional Direct Digital Control (DDC) thermostats typically run \$2,000 -\$3,000 each.
+In comparison, costs to retrofit using conventional Direct Digital Control (DDC) thermostats typically run \$2,000 - \$3,000 each.
 Tenants would need to be vacated during the wall and ceiling work.
 Asbestos and other harmful materials could be released, creating a significant issue in a building with children and frail seniors present.
 Also, a DDC system takes much longer to install.
-For the County of Santa Clara, the installation may have required six months to complete at a cost of potentially \$875,000.
-In comparison, the Cypress solution required eight days at a cost of \$175,000.
+For the County of Santa Clara, the installation may have required six months to complete at a cost of potentially \$880,000.